aalu1418/george-brown-course/project-01/README.md

 - Show the loading state when saving the data.
 - Disable the button and show a warning when there is no network connection.
 - Disable the button when a section is not complete.

+### Rubric
+- Firestore correctly initialized
+- Firestore documents created with all required data
+- Correct use of BEM class names
+- Form: Basic Info has all fields
+- Form: Address Info has all fields
+- Form: Payment Info has all fields
+- One form section visible at a time
+- Network offline message
+- Submit disabled without a connection
+- Submit disabled when visible section not completed
+- Submit button text updated while saving
+- Component markup shared between various field types
+- Component hooks shared between various field types
+- Avoid using side-effects; except with useEffect
+- All field labels and inputs included
+- Correct layout of sections
+- Correct layout of fields
+- BONUS: Save & restore fields to local storage when each section is completed; Clear local storage after saving to Firestore

 ### Submission Details
 Use the `project-01` directory in [github.com/amsul/george-brown-course](https://github.com/amsul/george-brown-course) as your starting point.